RWTH-EBC/VR_Homepage_Integration/README.md

 You get the Folder "Build", "TemplateData" & the file "index.html".
 After publishing this repository, the aforementioned Link is created.
 To integrate this on the original web page we use a IFrame Html Tag.

+HowTo

+You can use:

+Mouse Cursor to control the camera in X and Y - direction Arrows / WASD to move in X and Z- (horizontal und vertical) - direction Space bar to start security events in case of a leakage of propane